Headache & Pain

 • Migraine with brainstem aura is an episodic disorder and occurs in 1.5% of patients with headache and 6.6% to 10% of migraine with aura.

 • Migraine with brainstem aura is a variant of migraine with the aura symptoms arising from the brainstem or bilateral occipital hemispheres.

 • “Basilar-type migraine” has been renamed “migraine with brainstem aura” according to ICHD-3 beta.

 • The onset of the disease usually occurs at the second or third decade.

-• The diagnosis is based on the finding of at least 2 migraine attacks accompanied by at least 2 of the following fully reversible symptoms: dysarthria, vertigo, tinnitus, hypacusis, diplopia, ataxia not attributable to sensory deficit, and decreased level consciousness (Glasgow Coma Scale ≤13).
+• The diagnosis is based on the finding of at least two migraine attacks accompanied by at least two of the following fully reversible symptoms: dysarthria, vertigo, tinnitus, hypacusis, diplopia, ataxia not attributable to sensory deficit, and decreased level consciousness (Glasgow Coma Scale ≤13).

 • The aura symptoms clearly originate from the brainstem without motor weakness.